ay0408/DOSS/README.md

 ## Important Note
 We should state that Lemma 2 is satisfied (i.e., $\epsilon$-differential privacy is satisfied using the proposed DOSS) when the following relation holds:
 $\forall x,y \in D^n, d(x,y)= 1 \ \mathrm{and} \ \forall i: \ \ S^{ i  -}(x) \leq e^{\beta} \cdot S^{ i  +}(y) \land S^{ i  +}(x) \leq e^{\beta} \cdot S^{ i  -}(y).$
 (The Proofs.pdf was revised accordingly.)
-Please note that the experiments in this study were under the assumption that the above condition holds.
+Please note that the experiments in this study were in the case where the above condition holds.

 In our next paper (regarding this topic), we will modify and improve the current DOSS including the above point and propose more reliable and useful concepts and algorithms.